WorkMan-work26/Glow-work/README.md

 **29-10-25**

 when user select MY Files in Modules then in those list of files it need to show file download status for that i created one imageview and textview in xmls regarding that both class, if file is downloaded then it will display green color background file icon with File Downloaded text and if file is not downloaded then it will show red background with file icon with file not downloaded text programmatically in both of those classes.

+getDownloadServerData_Response
+callFileDownloadRequest --> call api and get client offline data insert into table

+ImportMemberFragment
+-when user click Drop/Import option this fragment will open.
+-here when device is in offline it will display offline import i.e importtypeid.equalsIgnoreCase("O") then it will navigate to OfflineClientListActivity

+OfflineClientListActivity
+ClientAdapter
+-Here it will display all then clients name of selected file no. and branch with the help of ClientAdapter in recycler list.
+-when user select any client name it will ask to import that client data or not if yes it will get selected all client data from T_GLOSOfflineClient and insert to T_GLOSClient and same as all offline data to its master tables.
+-after importing it will navigate to CenterDetailStageForTesting.

+**|UPDATE 03-11-25**

+- added t_GLOSOfflineGroupMember import method.

+T_GLOSOfflineGroupMember

+- insert, get and delete methods for t_GLOSOfflineGroupMember table.